Connect with others who understand.

 Potential Risks of Exfoliating

 Potential side effects of salicylic acid include skin irritation or a stinging sensation.
 Less common effects could include excessive dryness, peeling skin, hives and itching, unusually warm skin, swelling, and more.
-With alpha-hydroxy acids, side effects to look out for include redness, burning, swelling, and severe itching.
+With alpha hydroxy acids, side effects to look out for include discoloration, burning, swelling, and severe itching.

 If you are using skin care products with retinol (or other retinoids) or benzoyl peroxide, your skin might be extra sensitive to chemical exfoliation techniques.
 Talk to a dermatologist about the risks of mixing the different products you may be using, and never start an exfoliation routine without speaking with your doctor first.